jimfingal/skynetheremin/README.md

     node app/server.js

+The server makes use of require.js's r.js optimization script to speed up file retrieval.
+This should run automatically when npm install is run.
+To re-run, issue the following command:

+    node node_modules/.bin/r.js -o requirebuild.js

+To turn off the use of this optimized file (i.e. while testing), comment out the appropriate line in require-main.js.

 ### Broadcaster

 The broadcaster handles reading information from the Leap Motion, and sending that information to the server.
 It makes use of [Cylon.js](https://github.com/hybridgroup/cylon-leapmotion) to